top of page

 • Develop and practice the self-help skills they need to progress their own career plans and development, including the effective use of IAG (Information, Advice & Guidance)

 Careers Advice – We have a range of activities that help young people to gather, understand and interpret information and apply it to their own situation.
-For example, we have a Careers Carousel events for every year group from Y7 to 6th Form and a Careers Convention in Year 12 which allows students to discuss careers with industry ambassadors from a vast range of sectors, Colleges and Universities.
+For example, we have a Careers Event for every year group from Y7 to Y11 and a series of Careers Workshops throughout sixth form which allows students to discuss careers with industry ambassadors from a vast range of sectors, Colleges and Universities.

 Impact of CEIAG